Kerala awards

-Kerala Awards are highest state-level civilian awards instituted by the government of the Indian state of Kerala on the model of the Padma Awards instituted by Government of India.
-The establishment of the awards to be conferred on individuals who have made "priceless contribution to the society" was announced by Chief Minister Pinarayi Vijayan on 20 October 2021.
-The names of the awardees are to be announced every year on 1 November, which is observed as the Kerala Piravi day or Kerala Day.
+Kerala awards are state-level civilian awards instituted by the Government of Kerala, India on the model of the Padma awards instituted by the Government of India.

+Established in 2021, the awards are conferred on individuals who have made "priceless contribution to the society".
+The awardees are announced every year on 1 November, which is observed as the Kerala Piravi.

-Categories of Kerala Awards
+Categories

-The Kerala Awards are of three categories.
+The Kerala awards are of three categories.